nogibjj/kb545-polars-stat-script/README.md

 [![CI](https://github.com/nogibjj/python-template/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/python-template/actions/workflows/cicd.yml)
-## Pandas Descriptive Statistics Script
+## Polars Descriptive Statistics Script

 This is a POC of the Python Template, showing that creating a statistic script is automated.
 This is for Mini-Project 3 for IDS 706 Data Engineering